Welcome

 Our Main Objective

 The main objective for Eswatini Environment Authority (EEA) is to ensure that the environment in the Kingdom of Eswatini is treated in a proper way now and in the future.
 “Environment” means, without being limited to, the atmosphere, water in all its forms, land, soil and subsoil, flora, fauna, energy sources, mineral, topographical formations with energy potential, geothermal resources, living resources, landscape resources and other elements, and factors such as residues, garbage, waste and refuse, noise, living conditions in human settlements, and man-made products.
-EEA controls that the environment is treated properly and monitors the development in the state of the environment.
+EEA ensures that the environment is treated properly and monitors the development in the state of the environment.

 Environment